SkimJazz/CA_T1A1_workbook/readme.md

 The `break`, `continue`, and `pass` statements are all considered Transfer Statements in Python, as they transfer control flow out of the current block of code, altering the program’s execution.
-Transfer statements are generally used in python loop control to either `break` to terminate the current loop, `continue` to skip an iteration in a loop and proceed to the next iteration or ignoring a condition `pass’ and run the program normally (Hule, 2021).
+Transfer statements are generally used in python loop control to either `break` to terminate the current loop, `continue` to skip an iteration in a loop and proceed to the next iteration or ignoring a condition `pass` and run the program normally (Hule, 2021).

 <br>